Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Abstract

 \section{Abstract}

 Recent work has shown deep learning can accelerate the prediction of physical dynamics relative to numerical solvers.
 However, limited physical accuracy and an inability to generalize under distributional shift limits its applicability to the real world.
-We propose to improve accuracy and generalization by incorporating symmetries into deep neural networks.
+We propose to improve accuracy and generalization by incorporating symmetries into convolutional neural networks.
 Specifically, we employ a variety of methods each tailored to enforce a different symmetry.
 Our models are both theoretically and experimentally robust to distributional shift by symmetry group transformations and enjoy favorable sample complexity.
 We demonstrate the advantage of our approach on a variety of physical dynamics including Rayleigh–Bénard convection and real-world ocean currents and temperatures.
-This is the first time that equivariant neural networks have been used to forecast physical dynamics.
+Compared with image or text applications, our work is a significant step towards applying equivariant neural networks to high-dimensional systems with complex dynamics.
+We open-source our simulation, data and code at \url{https://github.com/Rose-STL-Lab/Equivariant-Net}.